 The per capita income in Grain Valley in 2010 was $26,619, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $106,476 for a family of four.
 However, Grain Valley contains both very wealthy and poor people as well.

 The people who call Grain Valley home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Grain Valley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Grain Valley include Irish, English, Italian, and French .
+The greatest number of Grain Valley residents report their race to be White, followed by Native American.
+Important ancestries of people in Grain Valley include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Grain Valley is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.